-If you enroll in AUNE’s ABA certificate program, you will be required to familiarize yourself with these regulations and it will ultimately be your responsibility to ensure your clinical supervised experience meets BACB standards.
+If you enroll in either of AUNE’s ABA programs, you will be required to familiarize yourself with these regulations and it will ultimately be your responsibility to ensure your clinical supervised experience meets BACB standards.

 At this point, however, you need this information to decide whether your current job can serve as your clinical supervised experience – known to BACB as “Supervised Independent Fieldwork” – or whether you need to apply for a placement through Antioch University New England – known to BACB as “Practicum”.
 (Note: BACB describes a category called “Intensive Practicum”.
 This option is not available through AUNE’s ABA program.)